mingzhe-zhang/mingzhe-zhang.github.io/_pages/all-news.md

 ## 2022

++ [2022-08-23] One paper has been accepted by ICCD 2022.
+Congrats to all collaborators!
 + [2022-05-06] I will serve as the ERC member of HPCA 2023.
 + [2022-04-10] I will serve as the Program Committee member of ICCD 2022.
 + [2022-03-29] I will serve as the Program Committee member of NVMSA 2022.